-- 1.3.1 ACCESSIBLE ROUTE: From the point of arrival, defined as the public walk or public parking, to the point of access, defined as the main entrance of each unit, the accessible route should include a clear width of 36", a running slope of not greater than 5%, and a cross slope of not greater than 2%.
-For single family and townhome units, point of access does not include an attached garage. - 1.3.2 MAIN ENTRANCE: Each unit must have at least one zero-step entrance which is an entrance without a step at the entrance door and with less than 1⁄2" difference between the inside and outside surfaces, or with a threshold with less than a 1⁄2" rise.
+1.3.1 ACCESSIBLE ROUTE: From the point of arrival, defined as the public walk or public parking, to the point of access, defined as the main entrance of each unit, the accessible route should include a clear width of 36", a running slope of not greater than 5%, and a cross slope of not greater than 2%.
+For single family and townhome units, point of access does not include an attached garage.
+In the absence of a public point of arrival, consult with Design Compliance on allowable options.

+1.3.2 MAIN ENTRANCE: Each unit must have at least one zero-step entrance which is an entrance without a step at the entrance door and with less than $\frac{1}{2}$ " difference between the inside and outside surfaces, or with a threshold with less than a $\frac{1}{2}$ " rise.
 An overhang or porch roof is recommended to protect the entrance from the elements.
-All other doors on the main level shall be a minimum of 34" wide. - 1.3.3 BATHROOM: Half bathroom on the main entrance floor in compliance with the requirements of UFAS, Section 4.34.5 or requirements of ICC/ANSI A117.1.
+The main entrance shall be a minimum of 36" wide and all other doors on the main level shall be a minimum of 34" wide.

+1.3.3 BATHROOM: Half bathroom on the main entrance floor in compliance with the requirements of UFAS, Section 4.34.5 or requirements of ICC/ANSI A117.1 (2009).